Most common questions prior to enrolment

-English is the language of instructions in subjects on all levels.
+English is the language of instructions in the English section.

-In addition there are 6 mother tongue programmes: Estonian, Finnish, German, French, Italian and Spanish.
-If the child is following a mother tongue program then his/her second language must be English.
+In addition, there are 8 mother tongue programmes: Estonian, Finnish, German, French, Italian, Greek, Hungarian and Latvian.
+If the child is following a mother tongue program then his/her second language must be English (English section) or French (French section).
 In case there are less than five pupils in one level the lessons will be taught in combined classes.

 Language 2 – English, German and French

-Language 3 – Spanish, German, French.
+Language 3 – Spanish, German, French and Estonian.
 L3 language groups are opened in case there are at least 3 pupils who have chosen the same language.